cmwxyz/word-rarity/README.md

 The returned value is the arthimetic mean of the rarity values of the input words.
 This can be used to compare the language of sentences, paragraphs, articles or longer works.

+### Set-aggregate mode

+Set-aggregate mode ignores duplicate words in the input.

+> word_rarity("the the the the dog house", mode='s')

+Returns:

+> 0.33777891285639666

+This is the same value returned when "the dog house" is calculated by aggregate mode.
+Running "the the the the dog house" in aggregate mode returns a higher number because it accounts for the duplicate instances of "the".

 ### Finder mode

 The function can also be switched into finder mode, which strips away common words and returns a list containing only the input's rare words.